ADLINK-IST/opensplice/docs/html/GettingStartedGuide/_sources/install-configure.txt

 ******************************************

 Vortex OpenSplice is provided in two installers.
-The **HDE** (Host Development Environment) is the standard and it requires approximately 60 Mb of disk space after installation; the **RTS** (Run Time System) requires approximately 35 Mb of disk space.
+The **HDE** (Host Development Environment) is the standard and the **RTS** (Run Time System).

-The HDE contains all of the services, libraries, header files and tools needed to develop applications using OpenSplice, and the RTS is a subset of the HDE which contains all of the services, libraries and tools needed to deploy applications using OpenSplice.
+The HDE contains all of the services, libraries, header files and tools needed to develop applications using Vortex OpenSplice, and the RTS is a subset of the HDE which contains all of the services, libraries and tools needed to deploy applications using Vortex OpenSplice.

 .. _`Installation for UNIX and Windows Platforms`: